 Mill City Roasters sells commercial-grade coffee roasters intended for use in coffee shops and roasting business.
 They also have a section of their website dedicated to roasting education.
 You can get a feel for their material by watching the free videos on their site, which are quick hits that cover the basics.
 If you like what you see, you can pay for their Roasting 101 course and get professional instruction from professional roasters.
 There is also the Roasting 102 class that provides further guidance with hands-on roasting experience.

-We hope you found this article about coffee classes helpful!
-There are tons of great classes available for all levels, both online and in-person.
+We hope you found this article about coffee classes and online barista training helpful!
+There are tons of great classes available for all levels, both online and in person.
 If you’re just starting your coffee journey, check out some of the free options first.
 You can go a long way without paying a dime thanks to the plethora of free resources provided by generous people passionate about coffee education.